Binomial Rings: Axiomatisation, Transfer and Classification

-The ubiquity and utility of Binomial Co-efficients presumably require no detailed explanation.
-Their abstract study seems to have been initiated by Hall, \cite{Hall}, who introduced the concept of \emph{Binomial Rings} in connexion with his ground-breaking work on nilpotent groups.
-The definition is simple: a Binomial Ring is a commutative, unital ring $R$ which is torsion-free and closed in $\Q\otimes R$ under the ``formation of binomial co-efficients'':
+The abstract study of binomial coefficients seems to have been initiated by Hall \cite{Hall} (\S 6), who introduced the concept of binomial rings in connexion with his ground-breaking work on nilpotent groups.
+The definition is simple.
+A \textbf{binomial ring} is a commutative, unital ring $R$ which is torsion-free and closed in $\Q\otimes R$ under the ``formation of binomial coefficients'':

-Ekedahl, \cite{TE}, preferring the axiomatic approach, proposed six axioms intended to capture the properties of Binomial Co-efficients.
-He appears not to have been familiar with the work of Hall and never proved the two \emph{modi operandi} to be equivalent.
-Rectifying this is one object of the present paper.
-Indeed, we not only justify, but improve upon Ekedahl's axioms, giving explicit formul\ae~(where none were given), as well as dropping the ghastliest axiom (the sixth):